 is taking place and be timed correctly."

 Some cats need an even more intense deterrent.
 Spray cans containing citronella spray, water sprayers, and commercially available personal safety alarms or air horns should be sufficiently startling to most cats to interrupt the behavior.
 What is most important in using these techniques is the timing.
-You must have the noise-maker with you so that you can immediately administer the correction (see Prevention and Punishment of Undesirable Behavior).
-However, unless you provide ample appropriate play opportunities, punishment and distraction techniques will not be successful on their own.
+You must have the noise-maker with you so that you can immediately administer the correction.
+However, unless you provide ample appropriate play opportunities, distraction techniques will not be successful on their own.

 What should I do about my cat that hides, stalks or jumps out at family members and me?